-In 2017 we set our selves a school reading challenge and named it- Every Child, Every Night.
-The aim of this was to promote reading across the school and to engage parents with their child's reading.
-Since that time we have had a number of initiatives to promote reading including the million page challenge, rewards for reading 5 times a week and finding every opportunity we can to reward children with books. our current reading challenge is to read around the world with 10 pages equalling one mile!
+At Hetton Lyons we set a school reading challenge of- Every Child, Every Night.
+The aim of this is to promote reading across the school and to engage parents with their child's reading.
+Over the years, we have had a number of initiatives to promote reading including the million page challenge, rewards for reading 5 times a week and finding every opportunity we can to reward children with books.
+Our current reading challenge is to read around the world with 10 pages equalling one mile!

 The report also offers six tips for reading with your child at home, including: